Bafzzz/roblox-antiban/README.md

 - Creates a random mutex to prevent multi-instance detection
 - Randomizes the window title for simple obfuscation
 - Hides the executor from the taskbar
-- Sends a silent usage log ping to a customizable server for usage tracking
-- Console output mimics a terminal status panel for that “elite hacker” vibe
+- And more!

 ---